Goodness-of-fit test for count distributions with finite second moment: Preliminaries

-is a strictly monotone and differentiable function for $k=1$ and is an invertible and differentiable function for $k=2$.
-Then, the model can be parametrized by using the first moment $\mu$ or the first two moments $\mu$ and $\mu_2$, $i.e$, the model can be parametrized as ${\cal M}_{h^{-1}(\mu)}$ for $k=1$ and as ${\cal M}_{h^{-1}(\mu,\mu_2)}$ for $k=2$.
-It is worth noting that both the Geometric, the shifted Borel and the one-parameter Bell family can be parametrized through their mean $\mu$ since $p=(\mu+1)^{-1}$, $\lambda={{\mu}\over{1+\mu}}$ and $\theta=h^{-1}(\mu)$, where $h^{-1}$ is the inverse function of $\theta\mapsto \theta e^\theta$.
-Moreover, the two-parameter Bell family and the shifted Borel-Tanner distributions can be parametrized using the first two moments, as respectively.
-Now, let us assume that $f$ represents the p.g.f. of the r.v. $X$.
-Moreover, let $g_\mu$ be the p.g.f. under the model ${\mathcal M_{h^{-1}(\mu)}}$ and $g_{\mu, \mu_2}$ be the p.g.f. under the model ${\mathcal M_{h^{-1}(\mu, \mu_2)}}$.
-In order to assess \eqref{hsys}, a suitable discrepancy measure between $f$ and the p.g.f. under the model has to be determined.
-To this aim, there exist various proposals in literature (e.g., \cite{sim2010parameter} and references therein).
-Focusing on ${\mathcal M_{h^{-1}(\mu)}}$, a further sensible measure could be based on the ratio $f/g_\mu$ or on the corresponding derivative $(f/g_\mu)^\prime$.
-Actually, under $H_0$ it holds $(f/g_\mu)(s)=1$ and $(f/g_\mu)^\prime(s)=0$ for any $s \in [0,1]$.
-However, since the derivative could be considered as a \lq\lq weighted\rq\rq version of the original ratio, where the weight is given by the difference of the normalized variation of the single p.g.f.s.
-It should be noted that in literature the normalized variation is used to give an interesting characterization of infinitely divisible p.g.f.s (see Theorem 4.2 in \cite{steutel2003infinite}).
+Let $f$ represent the p.g.f. of the r.v. $X$ and $g_\mu$ be the p.g.f. under the model ${\mathcal M_{h^{-1}(\mu)}}$.
+There exist various proposals in literature (e.g., \citealt{sim2010parameter} and references therein) for quantifying discrepancy between $f$ and $g_\mu$ and a further sensible measure could be based on the ratio $f/g_\mu$ or on the corresponding derivative $(f/g_\mu)^\prime$.
+Indeed, since the derivative could be considered as a \lq\lq weighted\rq\rq version of the original ratio, where the weight is given by the difference of the normalized variation of the single p.g.f.s.
+In literature the normalized variation is used to give an interesting characterization of infinitely divisible p.g.f.s (see Theorem 4.2 in \citealt{steutel2003infinite}).
 Moreover, the difference of the normalized variation (with the appropriate sign) could be more effective to detect small discrepancies between $f$ and $g_\mu$.
+Obviously, if $X$ is distributed according to ${\mathcal M_{h^{-1}(\mu)}}$, then $(f/g_\mu)(s)=1$ and $(f/g_\mu)^\prime(s)=0$ for any $s \in [0,1]$.
 Hence, denoting by

 the $L^1([0,1])$ distance of $D_\mu(s)$ from the null function can be considered, since such a distance is zero under $H_0$ while positive values evidence departures from $H_0$.
-If $f$ and $g_{\mu}$ are such that $D_\mu(s)$ is non-negative or non-positive for any $s\in[0,1]$, the $L^1([0,1])$ distance turns out to be
+Assuming that $f$ and $g_{\mu}$ are such that $D_\mu(s)$ is non-negative or non-positive for any $s\in[0,1]$, the $L^1([0,1])$ distance is defined as

+and thus a reasonable test statistic for assessing $H_0$ could be based on suitable estimators of $\mu$ and $P(X=0)$.